Pixisoft/Documents/PackageExporter/Details.md

 This package is a packaging (exporting) tool for Unity package system.
 It allows you to export multiple packages with different contents.

+#### Features:

+- Export multiple packages in a project
+- Export method similar to .gitignore (easy for coder)
+- Lightweight, no other dependencies
+- Clean, no files are generated
+- Highly compatible to any Unity version

+Notice this package will only work in Editor, and does not expect user to use it in production builds.

 ### :pencil: Description

 This is often use when you have multiple target to export but it's hard to